-At the heart of biodiversity informatics there is the dream of a unified infrastructure where data and analysis services all around the world are seamlessly accessible and integrated.
+At the heart of biodiversity informatics there is the dream of a unified infrastructure where data and analysis services all around the world are seamlessly used.

 A common goal of TDWG participants is an environment where different TDWG initiatives interoperate to provide rich mechanisms for biodiversity knowledge exploration, analysis, and discovery.
-However, although there is a general awareness of relationships between TDWG standards and groups, there are few examples of practical inter-standard applications.
+However, though there is a general awareness of relationships between TDWG standards and groups, there are few examples of practical inter-standard applications.

-At the same time, most biodiversity research has to deal with geographical information- biodiversity happens somewhere.
-In the geospatial world there is an equivalent organization to TDWG, the Open Geospatial Consortium (OGC) which promotes interoperability among geospatial services.
+At the same time most of biodiversity research has to deal with geographical information, biodiversity happens somewhere.
+In the geospatial world there is an equivalent organization to TDWG called OGC which promotes interoperability among geospatial services.
 They accomplish this by creating a set of open standards that different vendors and projects are using to implement their geospatial infrastructure.